jondeaton/Lisp/Readme.md

 # Lisp
 Author: Jon Deaton

-This repository contains an interpreter for Common Lisp implemented in pure C.
+This repository contains an interpreter for Lisp implemented in pure C.

 ## Use
-Build with `cmake` like so

-`cmake .; make`
+Build with `cmake` like so: `cmake .; make`

-Run the REPL (read-eval-print loop) with `lisp` for an interactive prompt, or run a lisp script by adding it as an argument.
+Run the REPL (read-eval-print loop) with the `lisp` executable for an interactive prompt.
+If you want to have matching parentheses highlighting then you can `echo "set blink-matching-paren on" >> ~/.inputrc`.
+Alternatively run a Lisp script by adding it as an argument.

+   `./lisp my-program.lisp`

 ## Dependencies
-    1. `C99`
+1. `C99` compiler
 2. Readline
     - Ubuntu: `sudo apt-get install libreadline-dev`
+    - MacOS: `brew install readline`

 ## Design choices
 - Object structure (`obj`)